t4k1t/py3status-modules/README.rst

 modules
 =======

-- mailstatus shows the number of unread mails in your mailboxes.
+- ``mailstatus`` shows the number of unread mails in your mailboxes.
+Currently only suports `Maildir` format.

-- taskstatus shows open Taskwarrior_ tasks.
+- ``taskstatus`` shows open Taskwarrior_ tasks.
 If you have overdue tasks it also displays the number of overdue tasks and changes color.

-- mpdstatus connects to MPD_ and shows the currently playing song.
+- ``mpdstatus`` connects to MPD_ and shows the currently playing song.
 Left click will go to the previous song, right click will jump to the next song and middle click will pause playback.

-- batterystatus shows the status of your battery as reported by upower.
+- ``batterystatus`` shows the status of your battery as reported by upower.
 For upower support batterystatus uses slightly modified code of the batti_ project.